 Liz, 31 (she/her) met Gem, 38 (she/her) on Twitch in 2020

 The community I’m in got raided one day and Liz joined but it wasn’t until she posted a selfie in the community’s Discord channel that I was like, “Oh, boy.”
 It was this (very welcoming) largely gay male/masc community so part of that reaction was because Liz is gorgeous, and part of it was that I was really excited to have another friend and another woman in this space.
 That was November 2020.
-I was not expecting to blow up my whole life and move to the UK with someone I met on Twitch.
+I was not expecting to blow up my whole life and move overseas to be with someone I met on Twitch.

 Liz: While I identify as pansexual now, I was in a long-term relationship with a man when we first started chatting.
 I was feeling very isolated.
-I had bought a Nintendo Switch and Animal Crossing and my then partner suggested I look up Animal Crossing streams on Twitch.
+I had bought a Nintendo Switch and Animal Crossing and my then-partner suggested I look up Animal Crossing streams on Twitch.
 I enjoyed Twitch so much that I started streaming myself, which takes us into raiding that community one day and initially making friends with Gems.

 I was not expecting to blow up my whole life and move to the UK with someone I met on Twitch.